• Skip to primary navigation

 • Cold unsalted butter- Stirring cold butter into the ganache makes it shiny with an extra rich flavor.
 It also prevents it from hardening over time.
 Dairy free butter works too.

-• Egg: While I haven't tested this, feel free to try substituting the egg with a flax egg.
+• Egg substitute- While I haven't tested this, feel free to try substituting the egg with a flax egg.
 Combine 1 tablespoon water with 2.5 teaspoons flax meal and let it thicken for a few minutes before using.

-• Buttermilk: Instead of buttermilk, you can use plain kefir, sour cream, or full-fat Greek yogurt.
+• Buttermilk substitute- Instead of buttermilk, you can use plain kefir, sour cream, or full-fat Greek yogurt.
 I don't recommend making your own buttermilk because it will impact the texture.

-• All purpose flour: All of my cakes can be made gluten free using Bob's Red Mill 1-to-1 Gluten Free Baking Flour.
+• Gluten free option- All of my cakes can be made gluten free using a gluten free, 1-to-1 baking flour like Bob's Red Mill 1-to-1 Gluten Free Baking Flour.

-• Coffee: Use boiling hot water if you don't have coffee on hand.
+• Coffee substitute- Use boiling hot water if you don't have coffee on hand.

-• Heavy cream: I've made the ganache with coconut cream and it works perfectly.
+• Heavy cream substitute- I've made the ganache with coconut cream and it works perfectly.

 Helpful Equipment and Tools